 However, since we don't want our pups to satisfy their chewing needs on our shoes or furniture, it's important to give them an appropriate outlet.

-For example, edible chews like bully sticks or chewable dog toys like KONGs.
+For example, edible chews like bully sticks, yak cheese dog chews, pig ears or chewable dog toys like KONGs.

 It's also important to exercise your dog on a daily basis, both physically and mentally.
 Both of these activities prevent boredom and help keep your dog more balanced.